The Editing Process

 So how does this editing stage work?

-After the clean-up stage is complete and I'm ready to return a final document with no Track Changes or Comments.
+After the clean-up stage is complete and I'm ready to return a final document with no tracked changes or comments.
 I will send a third invoice for the final 25% of the quoted price.

 If you're starting from the top, editing can be a laborious project which is why I never recommend any author take this on alone.
 You put in a lot of hard work writing and researching your project, giving yourself a break and letting someone else go over your work ensures that nothing is missed, whether that be a plot hole or a typo.